nerves-project/shoehorn/README.md

 Application start and exit events will attempt to execute a callback to the configured `Shoehorn.Handler` module.
-By default, the module `Shoehorn.Handler.Ignore` will be called.
+By default, the module `Shoehorn.DefaultHandler` will be called.
 This module is configured to continue the Erlang VM if any OTP application were to exit, for any reason.
 In production, you may want to customize the action on failure so you can gather forensics or perform updates to the node.
 You can do this by overriding the